 Coast guardians program

-4 schools have taken ownership of the rehabilitation and conservation of 4 sites along the coast between Torquay and Lorne over the next 2-5 years.
+4 schools have taken ownership of the rehabilitation and conservation of 4 sites along the coast between Torquay and Lorne.

 The Coast Guardians Program is special, ongoing program created by GORCC for year 9 students from local and regional schools.
-The program is additional to GORCC's general Environmental Education Activities Program and is provided free of charge to the schools involved.
+The program is additional to GORCC's general Activity Program for Schools and Groups and is provided free of charge to the schools involved.

-On ground activities such as weeding, planting and erosion prevention are integrated with theory based learning covering a range of conservation topics and is linked to school curriculum.
+On ground activities such as weeding, planting, mulching, erosion prevention and rubbish removal are integrated with theory based learning covering a range of conservation topics and is linked to school curriculum.

-The program is also aimed at fostering partnerships between the schools, GORCC and local environmental volunteer groups.
+The program is also aimed at fostering partnerships between the schools, GORCC, local community organisations and local environmental volunteer groups.